Who We Are

 Target Malaria started as a university-based research programme and has grown to include scientists, stakeholder engagement teams, regulatory affairs experts, project management teams, risk assessment specialists and communications professionals from Africa, North America and Europe.
 We receive core funding from the Bill & Melinda Gates Foundation and from the Open Philanthropy Project Fund, an advised fund of Silicon Valley Community Foundation.
-Individual labs also received additional funding from a variety of sources to support each lab’s work, including but not limited to : the Department for Food Environment and Rural Affairs-DEFRA (UK), the European Commission, the MRC Centre for Global Infectious Disease Analysis (UK), the National Institutes of Health-NIH (USA), the Uganda National Council for Science and Technology-UNCST, Ugandan Ministry of Health, UNCST, Wellcome Trust and the World Bank.
+Individual labs also received additional funding from a variety of sources to support each lab’s work, including but not limited to : the Department for Food Environment and Rural Affairs-DEFRA (UK), the European Commission, the MRC Centre for Global Infectious Disease Analysis (UK), the National Institutes of Health-NIH (USA), the Uganda National Council for Science and Technology-UNCST, Ugandan Ministry of Health, the Wellcome Trust (UK), and the World Bank.

 Target Malaria’s vision is a world free of malaria.

 We cannot win the fight against malaria alone and our aim is for the technology to be complementary to current malaria efforts.
 We aim to achieve excellence in all areas of our work, creating a path for responsible research and development of genetic technologies.
 We are co-developing both our technologies and the associated knowledge base as well as ensuring our work is evidence-driven so we can deliver safe and effective technologies to those who need it.
 We are committed to be open and accountable in our work, relationships and decisions.

 Our teams are organised around ‘functions’, often working across multiple locations.
 Learn about the functions of our teams below: